- Understanding the Accredited Investor Rule 501 of Regulation D - February 27, 2024

 The Consolidated Appropriations Act of 2021 replenished the pool of EIDL money by $20Billion and the application deadline for the Small Business Administration’s (SBA) Economic Injury Disaster Loan (EIDL) program has been extended to December 31, 2021.
 This extension, unofficially referred to as the EIDL Round 2, is welcome news for many business owners suffering as the result of the ongoing pandemic.

 The extension is part of the second Covid-19 Relief Bill signed into law on December 27th, 2020.
 While this part of the relief bill extends most of the provisions in the first EIDL program, little attention has been paid to it by the press.
 For this reason, we feel it is worthy to highlight its key provisions and the rules for the new targeted EIDL Advance, which is a grant.

 EIDL Loan Program Key Provisions

 - Eligible Borrowers include small business owners and agricultural businesses with 300 or less employees, non-profits in the US states, Washington D.C. and territories who have suffered a temporary loss of revenue due to the pandemic.

-- Use of Proceeds include working capital, operating expenses such as payroll, healthcare insurance premiums, rent, utilities and existing fixed debt payments.
+- Use of Proceeds include working capital, operating expenses such as payroll, healthcare insurance premiums, rent, utilities, existing fixed debt payments, including federal business debt payments as well as the prepayments of commercial debt.

 - 30 Payment Term at 3.75% Fixed Rate for businesses and 2.75% Fixed Rate for nonprofits, with no pre-payment penalty.